Café Coffee Day

 Café Coffee Day (CCD) is an Indian multinational chain of coffeehouses headquartered in Bengaluru, Karnataka.
 It is a subsidiary of Coffee Day Enterprises Limited.
-Internationally, CCD is present in Austria, Czech Republic, Malaysia, Nepal and Egypt.
+Internationally, CCD is present in Austria, the Czech Republic, Malaysia, Nepal, and Egypt.

 History

-Café Coffee Day Global Limited Company is a Chikkamagaluru-based business which grows coffee in its own estates of 20,000 acres.
+Café Coffee Day Global Limited Company is a Chikkamagaluru-based business that grows coffee in its own estates of 20,000 acres.
 It is the largest producer of arabica beans in Asia, exporting to various countries including U.S., Europe, and Japan.

 V. G. Siddhartha started the café chain in 1996 when he incorporated Coffee Day Global, which is the parent of the Coffee Day chain.
 The first CCD outlet was set up on July 11, 1996, at Brigade Road, Bangalore, Karnataka.
 It rapidly expanded to other cities in India, with more than 1,000 cafés open across the nation by 2011.

 In 2010, it was announced that a consortium led by Kohlberg Kravis Roberts would invest ₹1000 crore in Coffee Day Resorts, owned by the company.
 The same year, the logo was changed to the current logo, which the company stated was to showcase the chain as a place to talk.
 This was done with major changes in the layout of the stores, including the addition of lounges and a total revamp of the interiors.